-Asphalt business contributes profit to the Energy Trade Division
+Asphalt business contributes profit to the Energy Trade Division increasing the number of their heat supply centers.

 (4) Energy Trade Division

 The Energy Trade Division is a collection of businesses serving industry.
 Its main products for new and old leading companies are heavy oil and asphalt, but the division also sells fuel oil for ships, trades petroleum products, operates and charters tankers, leases oil tanks.
 The division also sells AdBlue urea solutions that are used to reduce the emissions of nitrous oxides.
 Many products handled by the Energy Trade Division are marginally profitable because of macroeconomic trends, such as a decline in Japanese demand changes in distribution.
 However, sales of asphalt appear to have significant growth potential.